 Fig A2.
-Relationship between California sea lion pup production and the summer mode of the NOI.
-The dashed line is the GAM smoother, gray polygon is 95% CI, points are raw data, thick solid line indicates the threshold range where the 95% CI of the second derivative does not include 0, and red dotted arrow indicates the best estimate of the location of the threshold (i.e., where the second derivative is most different from zero within the threshold range).
+Relationship between California sea lion pup production and the summer mode of the NOI (upper panel).
+The dashed line is the GAM smoother, gray polygon is 95% CI, points are raw data, thick solid line indicates the threshold range where the 95% CI of the second derivative (lower panel) does not include 0, and red dotted arrow indicates the best estimate of the location of the threshold (i.e., where the second derivative is most different from zero within the threshold range).